whoiscaleb/gamehub/README.md

 <h1>GameHub</h1>
 A review blog built with gamers in mind.
+Users can post their own game reviews and read other users' posts.

 ## Screenshots
 ![Homepage](./homepage.png?raw=true "Home Screen")